Skip to content

 • Message observations: Normalized email message events ingested from connected providers

-The events view shows normalized event facts for a selected Coordinated Universal Time (UTC) day.
+The Emails view shows 14-day message metrics and breakdowns, followed by normalized message and Watchdog response facts for a selected Coordinated Universal Time (UTC) day.

 Watchdog is a Microsoft 365 response capability.
 It does not block every email-observed domain.
 It evaluates lookup results after enrichment, then creates a Microsoft sender block only when the result passes safety checks and high-confidence heuristics.